PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 Safety

-Non-toxic during printing; minimal fumes.
+Non-toxic during printing; minimal fumes

-Non-toxic during printing; minimal fumes, but prolonged exposure may release small amounts of lactic acid.
+Non-toxic during printing; minimal fumes, but prolonged exposure may release small amounts of lactic acid

 Scratch Resistance

-Poor; scratches easily due to softer surface properties.
+Poor; scratches easily

-Better scratch resistance compared to PETG but still not ideal for wear-heavy applications.
+Better scratch resistance compared to PETG

 Impact Resistance